chuckbuckethead/microverse-ruby-bubble-sort/README.md

 * On Windows:
 Have Ruby installed
 * Mac & Linux:
-Lastest version of Ruby installed
+Latest version of Ruby installed

 ### Setup